-ADJUSTMENTS AND MAINTENANCE
+ADJUSTMENT AND MAINTENANCE

 The proper adjustments to insure correct operation of this relay have been made at the factory and should not be disturbed after receipt by the customer.
-If the adjustments have been changed, the relay taken apart for repairs, or if it is desired to check the adjustments at regular maintenance periods, the instructions below should be followed.
+If the adjustments have been changed, the relay taken apart for repairs, or if it is desired to check the adjustments ar regular maintenance periods, the instructions below should be followed.

-All contacts should be periodically cleaned with a fine file.
-S #1002110 file is recommended for this purpose.
+All contacts should be cleaned periodically.
+A contact burnisher S182A836H01 is recommended for this purpose.
 The use of abrasive material for cleaning contacts is not recommended, because of the danger of embedding small particles in the face of the soft silver and thus impairing the contact.